T1WiLLi/Jolt/README.md

 [![Coverage](https://sonarcloud.io/api/project_badges/measure?project=T1WiLLi_Jolt&metric=coverage)](https://sonarcloud.io/summary/new_code?id=T1WiLLi_Jolt) [![Duplicated Lines (%)](https://sonarcloud.io/api/project_badges/measure?project=T1WiLLi_Jolt&metric=duplicated_lines_density)](https://sonarcloud.io/summary/new_code?id=T1WiLLi_Jolt) [![Code Smells](https://sonarcloud.io/api/project_badges/measure?project=T1WiLLi_Jolt&metric=code_smells)](https://sonarcloud.io/summary/new_code?id=T1WiLLi_Jolt) [![Lines of Code](https://sonarcloud.io/api/project_badges/measure?project=T1WiLLi_Jolt&metric=ncloc)](https://sonarcloud.io/summary/new_code?id=T1WiLLi_Jolt) [![Vulnerabilities](https://sonarcloud.io/api/project_badges/measure?project=T1WiLLi_Jolt&metric=vulnerabilities)](https://sonarcloud.io/summary/new_code?id=T1WiLLi_Jolt) [![Maven Central](https://img.shields.io/maven-central/v/io.github.t1willi/jolt.svg)](https://central.sonatype.com/artifact/io.github.t1willi/jolt) [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/Apache-2.0)

+# **Jolt Development is currently on hold !**
+> Hi, I'm William, the creator of Jolt.
+First of all, I want to let you know that i'm not
+> abandoning the Jolt project, but I'm currently working full-time on my internship, while
+> I absolutely love working on Jolt, It's simply not possible for me to keep up with the pace.
+> I believe that Jolt has reach a point where it is stable and bugfree enough to be used in
+> production, and I'm proud of what was achieved so far.
+I'm not entierly sure when I'll be able to start working on Jolt again.
+In the meantime, I'll keep an eye on the issues and will try to answer any questions you may have.
+Regarding external contributions, I'll be happy to review and merge any pull requests, but I won't be able to provide any rapid feedback.
+I apologize for any inconvenience this may cause.
+While Jolt is on hold, some of my other projects might be more active, one of which being the [GitNar Project](https://github.com/T1WiLLi/Gitnar) which you can learn more about on the repository's README.

+> Thank you for your understanding and I wish you all the best with your projects.

 # **Jolt**

 ### A lightweight ⚡ yet enterprise‑grade Java web framework